 Holland Park in the west of Kensington is definitely worth visiting, especially on a sunny day.
 The leafy park is home to a small forest along with its numerous manicured lawns and gardens.
 Keep an eye out for the roaming peacocks, they have a tendency to sneak up on you and scream.

 Make sure to visit Kyoto Garden.
 The small Japanese garden at the heart of Holland Park, with its waterfall, koi pond, and traditional Japanese ornaments makes for a peaceful escape from the hustle and bustle of the high street.

-You Should Stay In Kensington If You are in London for an event at the Royal Albert Hall; You want to stay in one of the most fashionable tourist districts in London; Browsing world class museums is how you like to spend your vacation.🔍FIND BEST HOTELS IN KENSINGTON
+You Should Stay In Kensington If Browsing world-class museums are how you like to spend your vacation; You want to stay in one of the most fashionable tourist districts in London;🔍FIND BEST HOTELS IN KENSINGTON

 Nestled between Chelsea, Knightsbridge, and Westminster, Victoria is one of the most convenient places in London to stay.
 Between the central location and the major public transport stations, you will be able to easily explore the whole city, as well as areas outside of London.